Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Power System Analysis Case Study: Urban Scale Load Flow

 \subsection{Load Flow Setup and Analysis}

-The load flow analysis is used to ensure that the power system operates within its network limits of 0.05 p.u. for voltage magnitude and 10 degrees for phase angle, which are standard values in GB distribution networks.
-Thus, determining the most economical generation dispatch~\cite{cain2012history}.
+The load flow analysis is used to verify that the power system operates within network limits ($\pm 0.05\,\text{p.u.}$ for voltage magnitude and 10 degrees for phase angle), which are standard values in GB distribution networks.
+This enables the identification of constraint violations and assessment of system feasibility.
 The load flow used is based on the Newton-Raphson method and is performed using the Python library \textit{pandapower}~\cite{pandapower}.
 Given an $n$-bus system with one slack bus, which has a constant 1.0 p.u. voltage magnitude and zero phase angle.
 The complex power at the node $n$ can be calculated as~\cite{William1967}:

 where \( P \) and \( Q \) are the active and reactive power injecting into the bus, \( E_n \) is the node-to-datum voltage, \( Y_n \) is the element of the admittance matrix, \textit{j} is a complex number, and \(\overline{E}\) indicates complex quantities.
 To apply the Newton method, a Jacobian Matrix is used to represent the partial derivatives of the load flow equations, which can be represented as: